bartekmotyl/simple-video-cutter/README.md

 	- `{UserVideos}` - shortcut for `Environment.SpecialFolder.MyVideos`
 	- `{UserDocuments}` - shortcut for `Environment.SpecialFolder.MyDocuments`
 	- `{MyComputer}` - shortcut for `Environment.SpecialFolder.MyComputer`
+- Click OK to save settings

 ### Working with the tool:
-- start `SimpleVideoCutter.exe`
+- Start `SimpleVideoCutter.exe`
-- open a video file
+- Open a video file
-- the video playback starts automatically; press space to pause/resume (or click in the video area)
+- The video playback starts automatically; press space to pause/resume (or click in the video area)
-- select a position and click `S` to mark start of your cut
+- Select a position and click `S` to mark start of your cut
-- click `E` to mark end of your cut
+- Click `E` to mark end of your cut
-- click 'Enqueue clip task' to add task to the queue.
+- Click 'Enqueue clip task' to add task to the queue.
-  The ffmpeg will be used to extract selected portion of the video and save it in a new file.
+  FFmpeg will be used to extract selected portion of the video and save it in a new file.
-- click 'Show tasks' to see list of pending and running tasks
+- Click 'Show tasks' to see list of pending and running tasks

 ## To do